jinlun8823/T-FGMdataandprogram/README.txt

 	"ANA567, descend to FL 177."  ==> [CLS] [OBJ]ANA567 [SEP] [REQ] descend [ACTION] to [STA]FL 177 [CLS]
 	"SIA783, climb to reach 9200 meters by LKO." ==> [CLS] [OBJ]SIA783 [SEP] [REQ] climb [ACTION] to [STA]reach 9200 meters [ACTION] by [STA]LKO [CLS]

-	The data obtained after labelling can be used for further Bert vectorization and LSTM model training.
+	The data obtained after labeling can be used for further Bert vectorization and LSTM model training.

 	(2) Description of file "2.SetorsAndAirroutesofChina":